-Students attending the UO must abide by the Student Conduct Code, which defines "prohibited alcohol use" to include (a) possession or consumption of alcohol by those under the legal drinking age on university premises or at a university sponsored activity, (b) furnishing of alcohol to a person under the legal drinking age; or (c) consumption of an alcoholic beverage by a person at least the legal drinking age, or furnishing of an alcoholic beverage by or to a person at least the legal drinking age, except in such areas and at such times as the university authorizes.
+Students attending the UO must abide by the Student Conduct Code, which defines prohibited conduct related to alcohol as "(i.)
+Possession or consumption of alcohol by those under the legal drinking age; (ii.)
+Furnishing of alcohol to a person under the legal drinking age; (iii.)
+Possession or consumption of alcohol by a person of the legal drinking age in unauthorized areas or furnishing of an alcoholic beverage to any person in unauthorized areas, and; (iv) Causing another to ingest alcohol without consent."
 The university assesses legal drinking age based on where the incident occurred.